Ekliptor/cashtippr/readme.txt

 == Frequently Asked Questions ==
 = Is this plugin for free? =
 Yes this plugin is completely free.
-MoneyButton might charge businesses with many transactions a transaction fee in the future.

 == Screenshots ==
 1. Tip button in post